Nette Documentation Preview

 echo $dateTime; // '2017-02-03 04:15:32'

-Implements JsonSerializable
+implements JsonSerializable

-Returns the date and time in ISO 8601 format, which is used in JavaScript, for example.
+Returns the date and time in ISO 8601 format (e.g., 2017-02-03T04:15:32.123+01:00), which is commonly used in JavaScript.

 $date = DateTime::from('2017-02-03');